 BD: I’m a native of Connecticut and relocated to the Gettysburg area in 1999 with my wife Lynn, where I pursued my interest in photography and Gettysburg history.
 My images have appeared in local, regional and national publications, textbooks, corporate publications and commercial advertising and book jacket covers.

-BR: What got you interested in the study of history and the Civil War period?
+BR: What got you interested in the study of history in general and the Civil War period in particular?

-BR: Can you describe how long it took to write The Last Invasion, what the stumbling blocks were, what you discovered along the way that surprised you or went against the grain, and when you knew you were “done”?
+BR: Can you describe how long it took to write your part, what the stumbling blocks were, what you discovered along the way that surprised you or went against the grain, what firmed up what you already knew?